What Can Be Recycled at MIT?

 Small pieces of cardboard can be thrown in the desk-side bins or common area blue-top bins.
 Boxes and larger amounts can be placed beside the desk side bins and will be removed for recycling.
-Please help our custodians by flattening all of your cardboard boxes.
+Please help our custodians by flattening your boxes.

-Facilities removes electronic waste that weighs less than 50 lbs at no charge.
+Facilities removes electronic waste at no charge.
 To arrange for a pick up, go to Service Requests in Atlas.
-Please allow 5 to 7 days for the movers to come and take the equipment.
+Pick up normally takes 3 to 5 days, but may take longer during busier times of the year.
 Examples of eWaste include:

 - CRTs, CPUs

 - DVD players

 Note: Before recycling electronic material, make sure that you deactivate the Property Office sticker and erase the hard drive to remove sensitive data.
-Contact Mike MaCarthy of the Property Office at email@example.com and IS&T at 253-1101 for more information.
+Contact Mike McCarthy of the Property Office at email@example.com and IS&T at 253-1101 for more information.